-8.10.1 The Director of Estates and Facilities is the UEC lead with responsibility for fire safety and is responsible for: ensuring the FRMS is implemented and performing to its requirements, in all University activities; the effectiveness of the University's arrangements; and ensuring the provision of adequate resources to enable all person(s), with specific responsibilities, to perform their duties properly, by:

-- keeping UEC informed of significant fire safety issues, which affect the University - ensuring the University, as a whole, has access to appropriate sources of competent advice and sufficient resources available, to effectively provide for the safety of all University members and visitors - sponsoring an annual review of fire safety performance - agreeing the appointment of the Director of Health, Safety and Business Resilience. - 8.10.2 The Director also has the senior-officer duty to control the fire safety risks in the sections of the University under their control.
+- 8.10.1 The Director of Estates and Facilities is the senior leader with responsibility for fire safety and is responsible for ensuring the FRMS is implemented and performing to its requirements, in all University activities, the effectiveness of the University's arrangements, and ensuring the provision of adequate resources to enable all person(s), with specific responsibilities, to perform their duties properly, by: - keeping UEC informed, through regular reporting to their UEC lead, of significant fire safety issues, which affect the University - ensuring the University, as a whole, has access to appropriate sources of competent advice and sufficient resources available, to effectively provide for the safety of all University members and visitors - sponsoring an annual review of fire safety performance - agreeing the appointment of the Director of Health, Safety and Business Resilience. - 8.10.2 The Director also has the senior-officer duty to control the fire safety risks in the sections of the University under their control.
 The Director holds accountable all those within their designated area who have been allocated specific responsibilities to manage fire safety.